davidssmith/RawArray.jl/README.md

 (1) **complex floats**: which other common formats, such as HDF5, don't have.

+(2) **Booleans**: both Boolean arrays with 8-bits per value and the compact BitArrays

-(2) **composite types**: RA handles reading and writing these, but the encoding and decoding of those is left to the user, since only they can know the structure of their `struct`.
+(3) **composite types**: RA handles reading and writing these, but the encoding and decoding of those is left to the user, since only they can know the structure of their `struct`.
 Decoding can be as simple as a typecast, however, for types of fixed size.

 As an aside, the RA format is technically recursive (or fractal?!).
 You could store an array of RA files in a RA file if you want by defining the file as a composite type.